openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ![Enable_Dash_1](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Enable%20Dash/Enable_Dash_1.png)

-When in doubt you can also select “Virtual Pump” and select “DASH” later, after setting up AndroidAPS (See Option#2).
+When in doubt you can also select “Virtual Pump” and select “DASH” later, after setting up AndroidAPS (see option 2).

 ## Option 2: The Config Builder